 - Prophecy Preacher Review (3-5 pages) (10%).
 View the designated episode of a dispensationalist teacher/preacher and carefully note the scripture passages used.
 Examine the original literary and historical context of at least three passages and discuss whether the teacher/preacher uses and applies them appropriately or inappropriately.
 A link to the video will be provided on Quercus.
 Evaluation will be based on written clarity, degree of insight, and ability to follow assignment instructions.
 Due session 4. - Use of the Old Testament in Revelation (5-7 pages) (25%).
-Focusing on a specific passage chosen in consultation with the instructor, analyse how the Book of Revelation appropriates material from the Old Testament and the ancient world.
-How does the author of Revelation use this material and to what end?
+Focusing on a specific passage from Revelation chosen in consultation with the instructor, analyse how the author of Revelation has alluded to, appropriated, or reused material from various specific Old Testament passages.
+(Where relevant, reference may also be made to ancient Near Eastern contexts.)
+For each excerpt you examine, briefly suggest why the author of Revelation has used this material.
 How would the result have been received by the original audience of Revelation?
-Due session 7. - Final Paper (12-15 pages) (55%).
-Choose one of the following assignments. - 1) Provide an overview of each of the major views of the millennium (i.e., historic premillennialism, dispensational premillennialism, postmillennialism, and amillennialism).
-Based on your own exegesis, which view best accords with scripture?
-What are the possible theological and pastoral ramifications of your view? - 2) Beginning with your own exegesis of 1 Thessalonians 4:13-18, assess the biblical evidence for and against the doctrine of the Rapture and discuss the ramifications of each for the work of the church in the world. - 3) Beginning with your own exegesis, examine Jesus' message in Matt 24:36-51, discuss its meaning, and suggest options for preaching and teaching. - 4) Choose one interpreter each from the periods of, 1) the early church or medieval eras, 2) the period of the reformation, and 3) the period from 1800 to 1946 and examine their understanding of the identity of the Antichrist.
+Due session 7. - Final Paper (10-12 pages) (55%).
+Choose one of the following assignments. - 1) Provide a definition of each of the major views of the millennium (i.e., historic premillennialism, dispensational premillennialism, postmillennialism, and amillennialism).
+What scriptural passage(s) do proponents of each position use to support their view?
+Based on your own exegesis and assessment, which view best accords with scripture?
+What are the possible theological and pastoral ramifications of the view you support? - 2) Beginning with your own exegetical study of 1 Thess 4:13-18, assess the biblical evidence for and against the doctrine of the "Rapture" and discuss the ramifications of each position (for and against) for the work of the church in the world. - 3) Conduct an exegetical study of Jesus' message in Matt 24:36-51.
+What did the words of Jesus convey for the original audience?
+How might this message be applied today? - 4) Choose one interpreter each from the periods of, 1) the early church or medieval eras, 2) the period of the reformation, and 3) the period from 1800 to 1946 and examine their understanding of the identity of the Antichrist.
 How has the context of selected interpreters affected how they have understood this figure?